CAT 2025 Preparation in 6 Months: Month-wise Expert Tips and Strategies

 4. Regularly Take Mock Tests

 Mock tests are essential for simulating the exam environment and evaluating your preparation.
-Take full-length mock tests regularly, analyze your performance, and identify areas for improvement.
-Focus on minimizing errors and optimizing your strategy.
+Take full-length mock tests regularly, analyse your performance, and identify areas for improvement.
+Focus on minimising errors and optimising your strategy.

-What are Common Mistakes to Avoid while Preparing for CAT Exam?
+What are the Common Mistakes to Avoid while Preparing for the CAT Exam?

 Preparing for the CAT exam can be challenging, and avoiding common mistakes can significantly improve your performance.
 Here are some mistakes to watch out for: